uw-mad-dash/decoding-speculative-decoding/README.md

 ## Deploy speculative decoding
 We provide two scripts to help you deploy speculative decoding, one for those who can deploy a large LLM and one for those who cannot afford to deploy large LLM with pre-computed results stored in advance.

-To run the notebook, you will need to make the following changes (These steps are also in the comments in the notebook, feel free to jump into the notebooks directly):
+To run the scripts, you will need to make the following changes (These steps are also in the comments in the scripts, feel free to jump into the scripts directly):

 ### Set up your test datasets
 - `test_json`: Replace the json file with your file path.
 The format of the json file is specified in the `json_loader` function.
 We provide a json file with prompts from the Hellaswag dataset.